XiangJ87/BCSI/README.md

 ##### Part1. environment preparation

-Our project is implemented on Python3 (>3.5), Ubunut.
+Our project is implemented on Python3 (>3.5), ubunutu.
 The packages are listed in `env.txt`.

 To reproduce our python environment, pls run this on terminal:
 ```bash